I can’t keep count of the number of times I have been asked to convert Word documents to PDF, so here is a whole post dedicated to the topic!

 Before we begin – are you getting weird alt text on your document?
 You might have a bug you need to patch.

 If you properly format your Word document – you can export an almost perfect PDF file that will be close to passing accessibility requirements.
-By making a Word document accessible, you can cut the time to remediate a PDF by more than 90%.
+By making a Word document accessible, you cut the time to remediate a PDF by more than 90%.
 Need some guidance on how to make Word documents accessible?

 Step 1

-Ensure that your word document is fully accessible.
-This page will walk you through all the steps required for making a word document accessible.
+Ensure that your Word document is fully accessible.
+This page will walk you through all the steps required for making a Word document accessible.

 Step 2